Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Hit Time Information

 \subsection{Relative Photon Detection Efficiency}

-As shown in Equation \ref{eq3.2}, the photon detection efficiency (PDE) of a SiPM is defined as the ratio of the number of photons detected by the SiPM ($N_{\rm Det}$) to the number of photons incident on the SiPM surface ($N_{\text{photon}}$).
-The PDE is determined by the SiPM's quantum efficiency (QE), electron avalanche probability, and geometric fill factor \cite{Ref27, Ref28}.
-Specifically, the QE depends on the wavelength of the photon, the electron avalanche probability is a function of the operating voltage of the SiPM, and the geometric fill factor is constant for each SiPM.
+As shown in Equation \ref{eq3.2}, the PDE of a SiPM is defined as the ratio of the number of photons detected by the SiPM ($N_{\rm Det}$) to the number of photons incident on the SiPM surface ($N_{\text{photon}}$):

-Since the number of photons incident on the SiPM surface depends on the particle type, particle energy, light yield of the LS, and light attenuation length of the LS, calibrating the absolute PDE of each SiPM is impractical.
+Since the number of photons incident on the SiPM surface depends on the particle type, particle energy, light yield of the liquid scintillator, and light attenuation length of the liquid scintillator, calibrating the absolute PDE of each SiPM is impractical.
 However, calibrating the relative PDE is feasible.
 The TAO calibration system employs three types of calibration sources: an LED source, a $^{68}{\rm Ge}$ source and a combined $\gamma$ source \cite{Ref21}.
 The light field produced by LED source may be not isotropic, and the combined $\gamma$ source consists of multiple $\gamma$ sources with different energies.
 In contrast, the $^{68}{\rm Ge}$ source is a positron annihilation $\gamma$ source.
 Due to the presence of the source shell, positrons annihilate inside the shell, producing a pair of $\gamma$ emitted in opposite directions, which enhances the uniformity of the light field.
 Therefore, the $^{68}{\rm Ge}$ source is used for relative PDE calibration.

-Deploying the $^{68}{\rm Ge}$ source at the center of the LS, the number of photons detected by each channel follows a Poisson distribution.
-The parameter of the Poisson distribution is $N_{\rm Det}$ which represents the mean number of detected photons.
-It satisfies Equation \ref{3.3} where $N_{\text{PE}=0}$ is the number of events with zero hits in the channel, and $N_{\text{Event}}$ is the number of events.
-Since the $^{68}{\rm Ge}$ source is deployed at the center of the LS and the light emission from the LS is isotropic, the average number of incident photons on the surface of each channel is the same.
-According to Equation \ref{3.2}, the relative PDE of each channel corresponds to the relative $N_{Det}$ value.
+Deploying the $^{68}{\rm Ge}$ source at the center of the liquid scintillator, the number of photons detected by each channel follows a Poisson distribution.
+The mean number of photons detected by the SiPM is the parameter of the Poisson distribution, which satisfies:

+where $N_{\text{PE=0}}$ is the number of events without $^{68}{\rm Ge}$ photon hits in the channel, and $N_{\text{Event}}$ is the number of events.
+Since the $^{68}{\rm Ge}$ source is deployed at the center of the liquid scintillator and the light emission from the liquid scintillator is isotropic, the average number of incident photons on the surface of each channel is the same.
+According to Equation \ref{eq3.2}, the relative PDE of each channel corresponds to the relative $N_{Det}$ value.